-Become A Medical Assistants
+Become A Medical Assistant

 Interested in Medical Assisting?
 Here are 5 Personality Traits that Make You PERFECT for the Job!

 Medical Assisting is a rapidly growing occupation, with an employment rate which is expected to grow 31% from 2010-2020*.
 This profession is expected to grow at such a high rate due to the fact that physician’s practices and number of patients is on the rise, therefore the hiring of medical assistants will aide physicians in the ability to see more patients.
 So what does this mean for you?
 With more jobs for medical assistants on the horizon, YOU have a better shot at a job post-graduation.

 While the desire to help others undoubtedly befalls this position, there are other key traits that make a great medical assistant.
 So find out below – do YOU have the personality of a successful medical assistant?

 Strong communication skills – In order to effectively care for a patient, your communication skills must be top-notch.
 Miscommunication and poor listening skills can jeopardize the health and well-being of a patient.
 Guessing is not an option in this profession, so be thorough in your ability to take down notes and listen to instructions.
 Don’t be shy to jot down notes, especially in your first few months as a medical assistant.
 While mistakes are bound to occur, mistakes in this profession hold particular weight as you are dealing with a person’s health.
 Ask questions and actively listen.
 Take notes when you can and as good practice, repeat back what you have heard as not to miss anything in the mix.